Hok Sochetra

 Hok Sochetra (ហុក សុចិត្រា; born 27 July 1974) is a former Cambodian footballer and current manager.
-Playing for the national team from 1995 to 2003, Sochetra is considered one of the greatest Cambodian footballers of all time.
+Playing for the national team from 1995 to 2003, he is the joint top goalscorer alongside Chan Vathanaka.
+Sochetra is considered one of the greatest Cambodian footballers of all time.

 International goals

 Scores and results list Cambodia's goal tally first, score column indicates score after each Cambodia goal.